ut-code/file-templates/openapi/README.md

-# OpenAPI sample via To Do App
+# OpenAPI + Database sample via To Do App

 ## How To Run